PolyJarvis: An LLM-Orchestrated Agent for Automated All-Atom Molecular Dynamics of Amorphous Homopolymers: Property Calculation Methods

+Density is the plateau-averaged mass-to-volume ratio during NPT production at 300~K and 1~atm.
+Rather than a fixed final-half window, the reported value is the mean over the longest stable tail, located by a reverse cumulative-mean scan that extends backward until adding a row shifts the running mean by more than one standard error.
+Convergence is quantified by the batch-means autocorrelation time, the effective sample size, and a block standard error;\cite{chodera2016equilibration} equilibration fails only when the density drift exceeds 1\% with statistical support ($p < 0.01$).

-\subsubsection{Glass Transition Temperature ($T_g$)}
+\subsection{Glass Transition Temperature ($T_g$)}

-$T_g$ is determined using a stepwise cooling protocol.\cite{trag2019gaff2mod,strobl2007physics} Starting from an equilibrated high-temperature configuration, the system is cooled in discrete temperature steps with NPT simulations at each step.
-The time-averaged density is computed from the last 50\% of each trajectory.
+$T_g$ is determined from a single NPT cooling sweep per cooling rate.
+Starting from an equilibrated high-temperature configuration, the system is cooled in discrete temperature steps with NPT simulations at each step.
+Cooling rates are set per class and encoded as the residence time per temperature step $n_{\mathrm{steps}} = \Delta T/(\Gamma\,\mathrm{d}t)$.
+Per step, the density is averaged over the stable tail of its plateau.
 Cooling ranges and step sizes are adapted by the agent based on each polymer's expected $T_g$.
-Thermal history is preserved by inheriting atomic momenta between temperature steps, avoiding \texttt{velocity create} commands that would destroy relaxation continuity.